Selecting a Probate Attorney

 You’ll want to hire the attorney who regularly handles probate matters, but who also knows enough about other fields to question whether the action being taken might be affected by laws in any other areas of law.
 For example, if the deceased person had extensive real estate holdings, the lawyer should also be versed in real property law.

-Once you have found an attorney, look at any biographical information, including whatever you can find on Web sites for the attorneys and their law firms.
-Do they appear to have expertise in the area of probate, trusts and estates, or estate planning?
-Do they have any information on their Web sites that is helpful to you?
+Once you have found an attorney, look at any biographical information, including whatever you can find on websites for the attorneys and their law firms.
+Do they appear to have expertise in the area of probate or trusts and estates?
+Do they have any information on their websites that is helpful to you?

 Use search engines to surf the Web.
 Conduct searches under the name of the lawyer and his or her law firm.
-Can you find any articles; FAQ's or other informational pieces that the lawyer has done that give you a level of comfort?
-Ask other people if they have heard of the attorneys and what they think about them.
-Contact your state bar association or visit the bar association's Web site to find out if the lawyer is in good standing.
+Can you find any articles, FAQs or other informational pieces that the lawyer has done that give you a level of comfort?
+Ask other people if they have heard of the attorney and what they think about him or her.
+Contact your state bar association or visit the bar association’s website to find out if the lawyer is in good standing.

 Check the membership directory of local, state or national associations.
 Is the lawyer listed?